HWHapply/VID/README.md

 ### Demo ###

 #### EBV-Cellline-Lymphocytes ####
-create a new work directory for demo:
+Create a new work directory for demo:
 ```bash
 mkdir ./demo
 ```